KomalSharma0/Blinkit-Sales-Analysis/README.md

 3. **Invest in Tier 3 Markets**: With strong sales in Tier 3 cities, increasing investments in these areas could yield further growth.
 4. **Focus on Newer Outlets**: Outlets established after 2018 could benefit from targeted marketing efforts and better product assortments.

+## Skills Gained
+Through this project, I gained the following technical and analytical skills:
+- **Data Cleaning and Preparation**: Learned best practices for cleaning raw data and preparing it for analysis.
+- **DAX (Data Analysis Expressions)**: Gained proficiency in using DAX to calculate custom metrics and KPIs in Power BI.
+- **Data Visualization**: Developed skills in visualizing data through various charts, graphs, and dashboards.
+- **Sales and Market Analysis**: Improved my ability to analyze sales data and derive actionable insights.
+- **Power BI Dashboard Design**: Acquired knowledge in building professional, interactive dashboards in Power BI.

 ## Dashboard Demo
 You can find a screenshot showcasing the sales analysis and key insights here: